swyxio/netlify-plugin-rss/README.md

 Generate an RSS feed from your static html files, agnostic of static site generator!

+## Demo

+This is a file generated from the repo in `/demo`: https://netlify-plugin-rss.netlify.com/rss.xml

+- note that it doesn't index `dontindexthis.html`: in [our plugin inputs](./netlify.toml) we specified `dirToScan` of `/blog` so only html files in that tree of folders is scanned.

 ## How it works

 You define a folder, the plugin recursively scans everything inside, sorts by publish date, and generates the appropriate XML.